genejike/docker-project/README.md

-# docker-project
+# Docker-Project
-A sample repo, to allow you practice to dockerise an application,check Readme for more details
+A sample repo, to allow you practice to dockerize an application,
+- Fork the Repo
+- Create a folder using your name as the folder name
+-  write your own dockerfile to your folder
+-  submit a Pull request